3. API: AqQueue Class

 visibility

-An integer value that defines whether the dequeue occurs in the current transaction or as a separate transaction.
+This read/write property defines whether the dequeue occurs in the current transaction or as a separate transaction.
 It can be one of the following constants: oracledb.AQ_VISIBILITY_IMMEDIATE, oracledb.AQ_VISIBILITY_ON_COMMIT.

 wait

-An integer defining the number of seconds to wait for a message matching the search criteria to become available.
+This read/write property is the number of seconds to wait for a message matching the search criteria to become available.
 It can alternatively be one of the following constants: oracledb.AQ_DEQ_NO_WAIT, oracledb.AQ_DEQ_WAIT_FOREVER.

 See Oracle Advanced Queuing Documentation for more information about attributes.